-Perhaps the most defining aspect of the 2007 recession has been the decline in the housing market.
-As shown in Chart 1, since reaching a peak in April 2007, by the end of 2009 US house prices as measured by the FHFA home price index had fallen 13% nationwide.
-This overall decrease masks considerable variation across states and metropolitan areas.
+Perhaps the most defining aspect of the 2007 recession, and by many considered to be the origin of the financial crisis, has been the decline in the housing market.
+As shown in Chart 1, since reaching a peak in April 2007, by the end of 2009 US house prices as measured by the FHFA home price index had fallen 13% nationwide.4 This overall decrease masks considerable variation across states and metropolitan areas.
 For example, average prices dropped by respectively 39% and 38% from their peaks in California and Florida, while average home prices fell by 4% in Colorado and increased by 1% in Texas.

 The large increase in home prices up to 2007 (an increase of 44% from 2002 levels) and the decline since then implies that home value losses experienced by consumers depend greatly on when a home was purchased.
 Overall in nominal terms only for those who bought their homes in 2005 or later is the average value of their home currently lower than what they paid for it.
 As shown in chart 2, those who experienced the greatest losses in nominal terms were those who bought their homes in 2007.
 The average loss by the beginning of 2010 as measured by the FHFA home price index was a little over 10% for this group.
 Interestingly, the average self-reported change in house value for this group was only about 6% in the NYFed survey.
-This is consistent with earlier findings in the literature suggesting that individual perceptions of home price changes generally are more optimistic or less negative than suggested by official numbers.5
+This is consistent with earlier findings in the literature suggesting that individual perceptions of home price changes generally are more optimistic than suggested by official numbers.5

-An important consequence of the initial increase and subsequent fall in average housing prices for households, not conveyed in Chart 2, is the dramatic fall in home equity.
+An important consequence of the initial increase and subsequent fall in average house prices for households, not conveyed in Chart 2, is the dramatic fall in home equity.
 As shown in Chart 3, with the rise in home prices total equity of homeowners rose.
 However, it did so at a much lower rate with homeowner's equity share in their homes actually staying relatively constant until the end of 2006.
 On average for each 1% increase in home prices, homeowners increased their mortgage debt by 1% (through higher balances on first mortgages, cash-out refinances, second mortgages and home equity lines of credit), so that proportionally their equity share in their homes actually remained constant.
 When home prices began to fall in 2007, owners' equity in household real estate began to fall rapidly from almost \$13.5 trillion in 1Q 2006 to a little under \$5.3 trillion in 1Q 2009, a decline in total home equity of over 60%.
-At the end of 2009 owner's equity was estimated at \$6.3 trillion, still more than half below its 2006 peak.
+At the end of 2009 owner's equity was estimated at \$6.3 trillion, still more than 50% below its 2006 peak.

-4 Other indices, such as the CoreLogic HPI and S&P/Case-Shiller HPIs showed even larger declines of up to 30% during this period.
+4 Other indices, such as the CoreLogic HPI and S&P/Case-Shiller HPIs showed even larger average declines of up to 30% during this period.

-5 Note that those individuals who bought their homes in 2009 perceive on average that their homes have since increased in value by 6.5% (although the median reported change was 0%).
+5 Note that those individuals who bought their homes in 2009 perceived on average that their homes had increased in value by 6.5% at the end of 2009 (although the median reported change was 0%).

-With the loss in home equity, a growing proportion of homeowners in fact lost all equity in their homes, finding the mortgage debt on their property exceeding its current market value.
-While the decline in housing prices was accompanied by a small decline in the overall home ownership rate6, the "effective homeownership rate" as defined in Haughwout et. al (2009) as the proportion of individuals with a positive amount of home equity, fell since 2007 by more than 7 percentage points (chart 4).
+With the loss in home equity, a growing proportion of homeowners in fact lost all equity in their homes, finding the mortgage debt on their property to exceed its current market value.
+While the decline in house prices was accompanied by a small decline in the overall home ownership rate6, the "effective homeownership rate" as defined in Haughwout et. al. (2010) as the proportion of individuals with a positive amount of home equity fell since 2007 by more than 7 percentage points (Chart 4)7.